-Living tiny doesn’t mean you can’t have an RV that provides all the basics.
-Many small RVs include everything you need to be self-contained while on the road.
+We’re here to tell you that living tiny doesn’t mean you can’t have an RV that provides all the basics.
+In our experience, many small RVs include everything you need to be self-contained while on the road.
 This typically means a restroom, kitchen, and sleeping space.

 What’s the Smallest RV You Can Buy?